TristanRobitaille/engsci-thesis/readme.md

-## Implementation of AI model on FPGA for analysis and neuromodulation
+## Implementation of AI model on FPGA for sleep stage detection

 Part of my Engineering Science (ECE option) at the University of Toronto.
 Supervised by Prof. Xilin Liu of UofT X-Lab.